-COMMAND DESCRIPTION √cn center text - turn on with cnl, off with cn0 √cm: comment line for the operator No part of the following comment is printed. √f a form advance followed by a number from 1 to 19 sets the vertical spacing in lines per inch. √ft footer followed by a number then (:) then 3 entries separated by commas. √fp finish page can be used in two different ways: 1.
+COMMAND DESCRIPTION √cn center text - turn on with cnl (the number one), off with cn0 (the number zero) √cm: comment line for the operator No part of the following comment is printed. √fa form advance followed by a number from 1 to 19 sets the vertical spacing in lines per inch. √ft footer followed by a number then (:) then 3 entries separated by commas. √ fp finish page can be used in two different ways: l.
 Without a number it means finish page here 2.
-When it is followed by a number from 1 to the current value of 'pg' it means finish page here unless the specified number of lines can fit on the page. √hd header followed by a number then (:) then 3 entries separated by commas. -
+When it is followed by a number from 1 to the current value of 'pg' it means finish page here unless the specified number of lines can fit on the page.

-√h 1 header left margin followed by a number from 1 to 163 sets left margin for headers and footers. √hr header right margin followed by a number from 2 to 164 sets right margin for headers and footers. √ju justify text turn on with jul, off with ju0 √ln line advance followed by a number from 1 to 155 leaves the specified number of blank lines. √lm left margin followed by a number from 1 to 163 √ma margin release followed by a number from 1 to the current "lm" value causes one line only to "outdent" by that number of spaces. √nx: next file followed by the name of the next file of a linked series must be the last line of text. ⇔ Page numbering beginning at 1.
-These symbols must be placed in the header or footer command in the left, center, or right-hand position depending upon where you want the page number to be printed on the page.

-√ p‡ specifies the page number other than 1 with which to begin automatic page numbering. √pg page length specifies how many lines from the top of the sheet the last line of the body of the text will be printed. √pp paper length total number of print lines the paper you are using could contain.
-This depends on the value you specify in "fa". √ps: pause followed by a brief message text halts the printer and prints the message on the Status Line.
-When you are ready, press $oldsymbol{c}$ to restart the printer. √pt pitch followed by a number from 1 to 19 sets the horizontal spacing in characters per inch. √ra right alignment turn on with ral off with ra0. ∨rm right margin followed by a number from 2 to 164. √sp line spacing may be 1, 2, or 3 for single, double, or triple spacing respectively.
+√hd header followed by a number then (:) then 3 entries separated by commas. √ h1 header left margin followed by a number from 1 to 163 sets left margin for headers and footers. √ hr header right margin followed by a number from 2 to 164 sets right margin for headers and footers. ∕ju justify text turn on with jul (the number one), off with ju0 (the number 0) √ ln line advance followed by a number from 1 to 155 leaves the specified number of blank lines. √1 m left margin followed by a number from 1 to 163 √ma margin release followed by a number from 1 to the current "lm" value causes one line only to "outdent" by that number of spaces. √nx: next file followed by the name of the next file of a linked series must be the last line of text. <> Page numbering beginning at #1.
+These symbols must be placed in the header or footer command in the left, center, or right-hand position depending upon where you want the page number to be printed on the page. √ p ‡ specifies the page number other than 1 with which to begin automatic page numbering. √pg page length specifies how many lines from the top of the sheet the last line of the body of the text will be printed. √pp paper length total number of print lines the paper could contain.
+This depends on the value with "fa". √ps: pause followed by a brief message text halts the printer and prints the message on the Status Line.
+When you are ready, press $oldsymbol{c}$ to restart the printer. ∕pt pitch followed by a number from 1 to 19 sets the horizontal spacing in characters per inch. √ra right alignment turn on with ral (the number 1) off with ra0 (the number zero) √rm right margin followed by a number from 2 to 164. ∕sp line spacing may be 1, 2, or 3 for single, double or triple spacing respectively.

-√vp vertical position followed by a number from 1 to the current value of 'pg' leaves the specified

-number of blank lines at the top of each page.

-√lf line space On most printers you will not have

-to use this command.
-If your printer

-types over and over on the same line, embed

-an 1fl command at the beginning of every file.

-If your printer gives you double spacing

-when you call for single spacing, embed an

-1f0 command at the beginning of every file.

-√ ‡= defines a special character # signifies a

-a single digit number from 0 to 9.
+√vp vertical position followed by a number from 1 to the current value of 'pg' leaves the specified number of blank lines at the top of each page. √ 1f line space On most printers you will not have to use this command.
+If your printer types over and over on the same line, embed an 1fl (one) command at the beginning of every file.
+If your printer gives you double spacing when you call for single spacing, embed an 1f0 (zero) command at the beginning of every file. v /#= defines a special character # signifies a single digit number from 0 to 9.